Mashrafe Mortaza: Injury problems

-After the Test series against Zimbabwe and one against New Zealand, Mortaza missed the series against Pakistan in January 2002 as he was suffering from a back injury.
-While recovering, Mortaza suffered a knee injury while skipping and required an operation.
+After the Test series against Zimbabwe and one against New Zealand, Mashrafe missed the series against Pakistan in January 2002 as he was suffering from a back injury.
+While recovering, Mashrafe suffered a knee injury while skipping and required an operation.
 As a result, he was unable to play cricket for a further eight months.
-At this stage of his career, Mortaza had played four Tests and taken 12 wickets at an average of 31.16.
+At this stage of his career, Mashrafe had played four Tests and taken 12 wickets at an average of 31.16.

-Mortaza did not return to international cricket until the 2003 World Cup in South Africa during 2003.
+Mashrafe did not return to international cricket until the 2003 World Cup in South Africa during 2003.
 Bangladesh failed to progress past the round-robin stage, and he played in two matches collecting two wickets at an average of 38.00.

 In October and November 2003, England toured Bangladesh for two-Tests and three ODIs.
-In the second Test, Mortaza took what at the time was his best Test figures of 4/60 before succumbing to injury, collapsing with a twisted knee after delivering the ball.
-Despite challenging England in the series, Bangladesh lost 2–0, Mortaza finished the series with 8 wickets at an average of 21.25.
+In the second Test, Mashrafe took what at the time was his best Test figures of 4/60 before succumbing to injury, collapsing with a twisted knee after delivering the ball.
+Despite challenging England in the series, Bangladesh lost 2–0, Mashrafe finished the series with 8 wickets at an average of 21.25.
 As a result, he was again out of international cricket; this time for over a year.
-Injuries in the first three years of his international career saw Mortaza only play 12 Tests and not more than four in a row.
+Injuries in the first three years of his international career saw Mashrafe only play 12 Tests and not more than four in a row.